eleozzr/desc/README.md

 ## References

 Please cite the references appropriately in case they are used.
 [1] DESC
+[2] DESC

 ## Licence